-Please refer to Note 4 of the financial statements.
+Please refer to Note 4 of the Financial Statements.

-Solvency risk
+Solvency Risks

-Solvency risks pertain to risk that the Company is unable to meet its financial obligations whenever they become due even after disposal of its assets.
-The Company manages and monitors solvency risks to ensure they are within appetite; appropriate strategies are put in place upon detection of early warnings threats.
+Solvency Risks pertain to Risks that the Company is unable to meet its financial obligations whenever they become due even after disposal of its Assets.
+MHC manages and monitors its Solvency Risks to ensure they are within Appetite and implement appropriate strategies upon detection of early warnings and threats.